starryalley/Anduril2/README.md

 # Configuration changes

+- Default in Advanced mode
 - Reordering strobe mode: Candle -> Lightning Storm -> Fireworks -> Bike Flasher -> Party Strobe -> Tactical Strobe.
 (Candle and Lightning storm are my most used strobe modes, hence why)
 - Use 8C instead of 5C for momentary mode (not used often so make it harder to enter)
 - Use 9C in ramp mode to switch ramp style (smooth or discrete)
 - Lower default candle mode amplitude from 32 to 28 so it is a calmer candle light
-- Lower default lightning mode max possible interval from around 8sec to 16sec so it will appear less busy
+- Lower default lightning mode, max possible interval from around 8sec to 16sec so it will appear less busy

 # Planned modification/features